 That’s why we took a slightly different approach when picking the best VPN services of 2020.
 In this article, we explain the best services available for a variety of use cases.
 Whether you need a VPN for gaming, privacy, streaming or torrenting, we provide the best options available in each and every category.

 How We Evaluated the VPN Services

-There are lots of articles out there anointing the Best VPN (or Best VPNs) of 2019.
+There are lots of articles out there anointing the best services of 2020.
 But like anything else, the “best” something depends on what you plan to do with the “something.”
 With that insight as our guide, we’ve picked out the best VPNs for various uses, rather than competing with everyone else to name the best overall VPN.

 We’ve listed several different ways you can use a VPN (use cases) and picked out services that we think will best serve those uses.
 The use cases are:

 For each use case, we picked out the characteristics that are most important and found quality VPNs that score high on those characteristics.

 For example, one thing that is surely important for beginner VPNs is ease of use.
 Some excellent VPNs have complex interfaces or require you to configure them from the command line.
 A VPN like this won’t make it into the Best Beginner VPNs list.
 And so on.